IanMCarr/AutozygosityMappingWithVCFs/ReadMe.md

 ## Getting the data files

-The [data folder](data/) contains a series of VCF files, each of which contains data for a number of related people: two affected and three unaffected.
+The [data folder](data/) contains a series of zipped VCF files, each of which contains data for a number of related people: two affected and three unaffected.
 Each file has had the positions of variants slightly adjusted, resulting in minor differences in the analysis outcomes between the files.

 Download the file you have been allotted by clicking on it and then selecting the download option in the upper right corner of the webpage (Figure 1).